 Daniel is ranked highly in Chambers UK, which describes him as "a pleasure to deal with, pragmatic but technically excellent and solutions-focused" with a "sharp intellect" and "commended for his personable approach and client focus".
 Legal 500 reports that he is a "delight to work with" and highlights his "ability to guide the trustee through complex issues".

 Daniel regularly speaks at seminars and courses for trustees and employers, as well as for lawyers and other pensions professionals.
-He participates in a number of industry groups, including serving as vice-chair of the Society of Pension Professionals' Legislation Committee.
+He participates in a number of industry groups, including serving as chair of the Society of Pension Professionals' Legislation Committee.